pellcorp/creality-wiki/docs/btteddy_flashing.md

 **THIS IS A RISKY OPERATION YOU COULD EASILY BRICK YOUR BTT EDDY**

-It is really important that you update the firmware on your eddy before doing an installation, otherwise the serial config will be wrong.

 ## Flashing Btt DUO

 Make sure to switch it to USB Mode first of all!!!